tensorflow/tensorboard/tensorboard/plugins/interactive_inference/README.md

       labels for a classification model.
 If not, it will show the predicted class indices.

+Alternatively, the What-If Tool can be used to explore a dataset directly from a CSV file.
+See the next section for details.

 The information can be provided in the settings dialog screen, which pops up automatically upon opening this tool and is accessible through the settings icon button in the top-right of the tool.